 The area is full of natural beauty that offers wonderful views and jungle retreats as well.
-There is no lack of open-air eateries that offer some of the best food with beachy ambiance.
+There is no lack of open-air eateries that offer some of the best food with a beachy ambiance.
 Here I’ll share with you my guide detailing where to eat in Sayulita.

 22 Must-Try Sayulita Restaurants & Bars

-This restaurant is right in the middle of the town and offers a great view of the famous flag filled street.
+This restaurant is right in the middle of the town and offers a great view of the famous flag-filled street.
 They offer breakfast and lunch options from all different backgrounds along with great smoothies and coffees.

-Everything they offer is made in house: their sausages, muffins, and most everything you’ll find on the menu.
+Everything they offer is made in-house: their sausages, muffins, and most everything you’ll find on the menu.
 The one thing they don’t make themselves is their bacon.

 Chocobanana’s menu is also vegetarian and vegan friendly.
 When you order one of their breakfast platters, you can be sure you won’t be leaving hungry as the portions are generous!

 One thing you need to be sure of is to order their signature dish the Chocobanana, a frozen chocolate-covered banana.
-You can order this famous dish covered in coconut, granola, or with sprinkles.
+You can order this famous dish covered in coconut, granola, or sprinkles.